Coronation of Anne Boleyn: Background

 After over two decades of marriage to Catherine of Aragon, King Henry VIII still had no male heir: his only legitimate child was Princess Mary.
 Desperate to secure the Tudor dynasty, Henry sought to have his marriage annulled on the grounds that Catherine had previously been married to Prince Arthur, Henry's deceased older brother.
 Further motivation seems to have come from his relationship with Anne Boleyn, a lady-in-waiting to Queen Catherine.
 Pope Clement VII refused his request, probably under pressure from Catherine's nephew, Emperor Charles V, who was holding Clement prisoner.
 Faced with this, Henry split England from the Catholic Church, beginning the English Reformation.

 As the new Supreme Head of the Church of England, the king now had the authority to end his own marriage, which he promptly did.
-Catherine was stripped of her title as queen consort on 23 May 1533 by the new Archbishop of Canterbury, who five days later, declared the validity of Henry's marriage to Anne, which had secretly been performed in Dover.
+Catherine was stripped of her title as queen consort on 23 May 1533 by Thomas Cranmer, the new Archbishop of Canterbury, who five days later, declared the validity of Henry's marriage to Anne, which had secretly been performed in Dover.
+Cranmer wrote that Anne was married "aboute sainte Paules day last" and at her coronation was "nowe sumwhat bygg with chylde".